weasto04/FootballTeamSelectionWebApp/README.md

 Notes

-- No frameworks used.
-All code is in `index.html`.
 - Team data is read from `team_data.csv`.
 If fetch is not possible (file://), the page will use a built-in fallback.

 Files added